Department of Chemistry

 Chemistry Tracks

 In addition to the traditional BS degree (which allows for optional minors) and the traditional BA degree (minor required), the Department of Chemistry offers six tracks to guide students in their selection of electives for particular career paths in biological chemistry, environmental chemistry, materials chemistry, chemical education, medicine, dentistry and pharmacy.
 A traditional minor requires that all minor courses must be taken from the same department and approved by the department granting the minor.
 These tracks provide the student an opportunity to replace a traditional minor with a broad spectrum of elective courses focused, not in a single department, but in an area of emphasis.
-A list of the recommended elective courses for each track may be obtained from the Office of the Undergraduate Advisor in Room 104 Chemistry Building or from the Department of Chemistry website.
+A list of the recommended elective courses are included in the Program of Study for each track.

 Cooperative Education Program in Chemistry